carolyndev/paintpal/README.md

 ## Set-up

-1. Clone this repository to your desktop.
-[PaintPal](https://github.com/the-cl/paintpal 'PaintPal')
+1. Clone this repository to your desktop. [https://github.com/the-cl/paintpal](https://github.com/the-cl/paintpal)
 2. Navigate to the top level of the directory.
 3. Open the index.html file in your web browser.